 But what are the true benefits of this new age of consumer fitness, if any?

 In the box or on the screen?
 The evolution of consumer fitness

-As a client, it’s important to know what you’ll get out of each, and as an individual, with unique needs, you’ll find different reasons to approach each format of training and hopefully, we can help you figure out which is the best for you.
+As a client, it’s important to know what you’ll get out of each, and as an individual, with unique needs, you’ll find different reasons to approach each training format.
+Hopefully, we can help you determine the best for you.

 Traditional Personal Training: 1-on-1 in Real Life

-Being able to connect with a living, breathing human trainer allows you to build a genuine connection as well as asses value and authenticity on an intrinsically human level.
+Connecting with a living, breathing human trainer allows you to build a genuine connection and asses value and authenticity on an intrinsically human level.

 A real life trainer-client relationship also has the added benefit of in-depth assessment and monitoring of progress in real-time.
-Your trainer will be able to get right into the issue with hands-on assessments such as a skinfold test for body fat, heart rate, blood pressure, coordination, balance, mobility, flexibility and strength.
+Your trainer can get right into the issue with hands-on assessments such as a skinfold test for body fat, heart rate, blood pressure, coordination, balance, mobility, flexibility, and strength.

-On the flip side, a real world trainer, restricted to the parameters of a one-on-one client-trainer relationship won’t always be available and on-demand to offer the guidance you require.
-They most likely have a bunch of other deserving and paying clients who have come to expect the same level of care and consideration as you.
+On the flip side, a real world trainer, restricted to the parameters of a one-on-one client-trainer relationship, won’t always be available and on-demand to offer the guidance you require.
+They most likely have many other deserving and paying clients who have come to expect the same level of care and consideration as you.

 That being said, let’s break down some pros and cons of having a real-world trainer at your beck and call…or at least that’s what you’d like.